 Life in general is very relative.
 Don’t expect everyone to understand you and your goals.
 You respect other people, but you sure do respect yourself and your own journey.

-Be your own hype beast, cheerleader, and number one supporter.
+Be your own hype person, cheerleader, and number one supporter.

 This might sound weird if you have not done it before.
 But hear us out here.